JCHAVEROT/Gen6D/README.md

 ### Step 4: Connect to EPFL Network :computer:

-Ensure you're connected to the EPFL internet network in person or via the EPFL VPN.
+Ensure you're connected to the EPFL internet directly or via the EPFL VPN.

 ### Step 5: Transfer Files to Scitas Izar :arrow_right_hook: